Another Successful Year For Adopt a School

 Pupils preparing salmon at a schools adopted by University of West London

 We are incredibly grateful for the tremendous support Adopt a School has received from across the industry.
-In this past year alone, we have received continuous support from The Pig Group, Lexington Catering, House of Commons, The Royal Household, Lucknam Park, The Ritz London, Chez Roux, East India Club, Bolton Wanderers FC, Brigade, Boodles, Amba Charing Cross, Hakkasan, Gleneagles, Elystan Street, Evolve Hospitality Recruitment, Locanda Locatelli, Baxter Storey, University of West London, Middlesbrough College, Chewton Glen, Pennyhill Park, Le Manoir aux Quat’Saisons, CH&Co, Essential Cuisine– to name but a few!
+In this past year alone, we have received continuous support from The Savoy Educational Trust, The Pig Group, Lexington Catering, House of Commons, The Royal Household, Lucknam Park, The Ritz London, Chez Roux, East India Club, Bolton Wanderers FC, Brigade, Boodles, Amba Charing Cross, Hakkasan, Gleneagles, Elystan Street, Evolve Hospitality Recruitment, Locanda Locatelli, Baxter Storey, University of West London, Middlesbrough College, Chewton Glen, Pennyhill Park, Le Manoir aux Quat’Saisons, CH&Co, Essential Cuisine– to name but a few!

 Evolve Catering delivering a Front of House session

 Adopt a School is rewarding for children, teachers and professionals who participate in the programme.
 100% of chefs who delivered Adopt a School would teach the programme again and 100% of schools who took part in the programme would recommend it to other schools in their area.
 Chris Brampton, a teacher at St Anne’s Catholic School in London claimed “it has been one of the best programmes delivered.”
 Gareth Ludlam, a teacher at Oakfield Primary School in Essex said “as a teacher, the programme taught me just as much as the children!”